mosaicnetworks/babble/docs/usage.rst

 files:

  - ``peers.json``  : Lists all the participants in the network.
- - ``priv_key.pem``: Contains the private key of the validator runnning the node.
+ - ``priv_key``: Contains the private key of the validator runnning the node.

 Every participant has a cryptographic key-pair that is used to encrypt, sign and verify messages.
 The private key is secret but the public key is used by other nodes to verify messages signed with the private key.
-The encryption scheme used by Babble is ECDSA with the P256 curve.
+The encryption scheme used by Babble is ECDSA with the secp256k1 curve (like Bitcoin and Ethereum).

 To run a Babble network, it is necessary to predefine who the participants are going to be.
 Each participant will generate a key-pair and decide which network